We know it has been so hard to be missing so many of the things and people you love. We are confident that things will return to normal soon.

 While there is also a lot of information on theInternet and social media, not all of it is accurate.
 If you are looking for information about COVID-19 vaccines, be sure to rely on trusted, expert sources.
 Read on for information that has been fact-checked and verified by Ontario experts.

 Having more young people vaccinated helps us to protect our families and our entire community.
-Children who get infected with COVID-19 typically experience mild symptoms, but like adults, children also can transmit the virus to others if they are infected, even if they don’t feel sick.
+Youth who get infected with COVID-19 typically experience mild symptoms, but like adults, children also can transmit the virus to others if they are infected, even if they don’t feel sick.
 Getting our vaccinations will mean that we can start going back to the things we love doing like sports, volunteering, hanging out with friends, and going to school.
 The faster we can get everyone vaccinated the faster life will return to normal again.

 Getting vaccinated against COVID-19 is a choice that you and your family can make and plays an important role in helping you to protect yourself, your friends, your family, and your community.
 Although youth are less likely to experience serious illness from COVID-19, some young people do get sick and require hospitalization.
 Vaccines are the best way to prevent this from happening.

-COVID-19 vaccines are only provided if informed consent is received from the person, including those aged 12 to 17, and as long as the child has the capability to make this decision.
+COVID-19 vaccines are only provided if informed consent is received from the person, including those aged 12 to 17, and as long as the young person has the capability to make this decision.
 This means the young person understands the treatment, why it is being recommended, and the risks and benefits if they accept or refuse to be vaccinated.

 Find your local public health unit here.